Separability and entanglement in superpositions of quantum states: Applications

-An unextendible entangled basis is a set of mutually orthonormal entangled states of a composite Hilbert space such that there are no entangled states in the orthogonal complement of their span \cite{Bravyi11, Chen13, Li14, Wang14, Nan15, Nizamidin15, Guo16, Zhang16-3, Wang17-1, Zhang18-1, Zhang18-2, Liu18, Song18, Zhao20, Guo14, Han18, Shi19, Yong19, Wang19, Chakrabarty12,Chen13-1, Guo15-1, Zhang17-4, Halder20}.
+\begin{definition}{[Unextendible entangled basis]} An unextendible entangled basis is a set of mutually orthonormal entangled states of a composite Hilbert space such that there are no entangled states in the orthogonal complement of their span. \end{definition}

+We note here that the span of the entangled states within a UEB must not be equivalent to the whole given Hilbert space, for the concept of UEB to be nontrivial.
 While the definition has been generalized to the multiparty case, we focus on the bipartite case only.
-We consider a special type of unextendible entangled basis (UEB) in $\mathbb{C}^{d_1}\otimes\mathbb{C}^{d_2}$, such that the entangled states within the UEB have Schmidt rank at least $r\geq3$.
-So, $d_1, d_2>2$.
-For such a UEB, which we refer to as an \(r\)-UEB, we can present Theorem 3, given below.
+We consider a special type of unextendible entangled basis in $\mathbb{C}^{d_1}\otimes\mathbb{C}^{d_2}$, $d_1, d_2>2$, as given by the succeeding definition.

+\begin{definition}{[$r$-UEB]} Let \(r\) be a positive integer and $r\geq3$.
+We call an unextendible entangled basis as an \(r\)-UEB if all elements of that UEB has a Schmidt rank \(r\) or higher, and there is at least one element of Schmidt rank \(r\).\end{definition}

+For $r$-UEBs, we can present Theorem 3, given below.
 We note here that ``conclusive identification'' of each state, in a given set of states, with some nonzero probability is required for ``conclusive distinguishability'' of a given set.
 And to identify a quantum state, drawn from the given set of states, conclusively under LOCC, it is necessary and also sufficient to find a product state which has nonzero overlap with the considered state but the product state must have zero overlap with the other states of the set \cite{Chefles04}.\\

 \textbf{Theorem 3.} \emph{An \(r\)-UEB contains no state which is conclusively locally identifiable.}